gilion-tech/backend-interview-case/README.md

 - You can expect that we'd like to add multiple or similar endpoints and that you are not able to keep it all in memory of the application at all times.

-- We primarily work with Golang/Python but the take home assignment can be done in any programming language of choice.
+- **We primarily work with Golang/Python but the take home assignment can be done in any programming language of choice.**

 ## Instructions
 To launch with docker-compose, ensure you have it installed, then cd to this directory and do `docker-compose up --build` We'd like to be able to run the application with docker-compose, so please add your application to the `docker-compose.yml` file.

-You are free to do this assignment in any

 ## When you’re done

+Make a private github repository and invite `jens-gilion`, `GeorgianaTurcsanyi` and `gilion-joel-b`.

 We respect your time and other commitments and ask you to not spend more than 5 hours doing this assignment.
 We’d rather see that you prioritize and scope out something due to time than spending additional time.
 And remember, this is your time to shine!